stouffer/EvoGeoModules/manuscript/reviews.md

 matching at the local scale reflects matching at the regional scale rather than the absolute signal itself

-> We have done so in the methods (see **x**), and during the discussion of the results as well (see **y**).
+> We have done so both in the methods (see **x**) and during the discussion of the results (see **y**).
 Note that this does not affect our results.

 - the interpretation of the analysis need to be sharpened, otherwise the ms. is going to be quite difficult to understand for the Oikos reader.

-> We apologize for overestimating either the mastery of the Oikos reader, or more likely, our own writing skills.
-We have expanded on the discussion and implication of the results at several places (**x**, **y**, **z**) in the "Results and Discussion" section, and hope that it will make for a better read.
+> We apologize for overestimating our own ability to describe a complex subject as concisely as possible.
+We have expanded on the discussion and implication of the results at several places (**x**, **y**, **z**) in the "Results and Discussion" section, and hope that it will make for a better and clearer read for the novice and expert alike.

 My major concern is that both reviewers mention explicitly problems with the clarity of the methods.
 For example one of the reviewers explicitly states